Top of the page

-Radiation therapy is given to most women with early-stage breast cancer who choose breast-conserving surgery such as lumpectomy.
-It may also be given after a mastectomy if there is cancer in the lymph nodes.
+Radiation therapy is given to most people with early-stage breast cancer who choose breast-conserving surgery such as lumpectomy.
+It may also be given after a mastectomy if there's cancer in the lymph nodes.

-Women who have had breast-conserving surgery may choose to get hypofractionated radiation.
+If you've had breast-conserving surgery, you may choose to get hypofractionated radiation.
 This is a shorter course of treatment.
 But the doses of radiation are higher.

 Studies have shown that standard and hypofractionated treatment work equally well.
 Both can keep cancer from coming back in women who have early-stage breast cancer.

 Some short-term side effects of this treatment for breast cancer are common.
 They include fatigue, skin changes in the treated area, and swelling in the treated breast.
 Most will go away within a few weeks after treatment.
 Your radiation oncologist will provide you with detailed information when you have your consult appointment.